clawpack/geoclaw_tutorial_tulane2017/Docker.md

     http://localhost:8889/tree

+Use `ctrl-C` to exit the Jupyter notebook server.

+### Connecting with a second bash shell

+If you have the notebook server running and also want another window open with a bash shell (to run GeoClaw from the command line), in another shell on your laptop you can do:

+    docker exec -it geoclaw_tutorial_container bash

+### Exiting a shell / halting a container

+Use `Ctrl-p Ctrl-q` to exit from a shell without halting the docker container.

-You can exit a container (after using `ctrl-C` to quit the jupyter server if one is running) via::
+You can exit the container (after using `ctrl-C` to quit the jupyter server if one is running) via::

     root...# exit